INTRODUCTION

 A good scan of the original 1910 printing, where we took the illustrations from, can be found here: https://www.livelib.ru/book/1001488141-pod-kometoj-vysechennye-na-kamne-zapiski-ochevidtsa-o-gibeli-i-razrushenii-zemli-s-belskij

-UNDER THE COMET: NOTES ON A STONE FROM AN EYEWITNESS ABOUT THE DEATH AND DESTRUCTION OF THE EARTH
+UNDER THE COMET: NOTES IN STONE FROM AN EYEWITNESS ABOUT THE DEATH AND DESTRUCTION OF THE EARTH

 Chapter I

-From the hole where I'm sitting, I can see a black, jagged wall of mountains to my right, shrouded in a purple mist, burnt, fallen tree trunks in the valley, and a slightly curved ridge of stone.
-A reddish fog obscures the distance and gives a fantastic shape to all the objects on the disfigured black earth.
+From the hole where I'm sitting, visible on my right are a black, jagged wall of mountains, burnt, fallen tree trunks in the valley enshrouded in purple mist, and a slightly curved ridge of stone.
+A reddish fog obscures the distance and gives all the objects on the disfigured black earth a fantastic outline.

 The Oldet Peak looks like a giant, who, bending his knees and bowing his head, carefully examines something in the ruins of Heliopolis.
 A tortoise of stone buries the bridge, the Arch of the World, and hundreds of small houses surrounded by greenery, in which the workers of the main power plant lived.
-The burnt forest is like a cemetery.
+The burnt forest reminds one of a cemetery.

 On the hill where the observatory stood, fallen stones and destroyed buildings resembled the keel of an upturned ship.
 Clouds of black dust crept over the earth and flutter like a veil of mourning.